rhizoome/git-darcs/README.md

 git-darcs needs a repository only for tracking.
 Don't use your working git-repository. git-darcs will clear all your work that is not commited.
 It also needs to temporarily change `.gitignore` and `_darcs/pref/boring`.
 By default it will warn about this.
-You can add `-nw` do avoid the warning.
+You can add `-nw` to avoid the warning.
 The tutorial never contains a `-nw`, so people don't copy-paste from the tutorial and lose their work.